 Use Windows Strategically

 Summer evenings are often the best time to crack open your windows to let a breeze in your home.
 It allows the hot stuffy air from the day to air out and cools your home down.
-You should by opening windows during times that allow you to take full advantage of natural breezes.
+You should make plans to save energy this summer by opening windows during times that allow you to take full advantage of natural breezes.
 If you have screens on your windows, you can leave them open during the night– just don’t forget to close them early in the morning before it warms up and hot air infiltrates your home.

 Boycott Your Oven

 Using your oven during the summertime can heat up your home pretty quickly.
 Take advantage of the sunshine to fire up the grill to cook your meals.
-Not only does it and keeps your home cool, but it also keeps energy costs down and gives you an opportunity to enjoy the act of grilling in the open air.
+Not only does it give your oven a break and keeps your home cool, but it also keeps energy costs down and gives you an opportunity to enjoy the act of grilling in the open air.

 Ready Your AC